albertopeam/Android-Infrastructure/README.md

 ```

 #### Todos:
+*  Add a concurrency Looper, already done in old project.
-*  add config in readme to install with dependecy
+*  Add config in readme to install with dependecy.
+When moved to jcentral.
-*  improve gradle upload to bintray.
 *  CI: review github https://github.com/marketplace/category/continuous-integration https://github.com/works-with/category/continuous-integration
-*  Test: unit and infrastructure(database)
-*  Comment code: review concurrency and exceptions
+*  Comment code review: concurrency and exceptions
+*  Check Javadoc
 *  Maybe break the interface of ExceptionController in two: use/build
-*  Review infrastructure module.
-Clean and refactor.
-*  Upload to bintray.
 *  Library wiki(Github) with samples
-*  Mount a jenkinsfile.
-Local jenkins.
-Search free jenkins providers.
+*  Travis or Circle CI.
-*  Automatic upload fxrom jenkins to bintray.
+*  Automatic upload from CI to bintray.

 #### Collaborations
 Via PR.
 They will be well received